 - This is your application for financial aid at SPC and determines whether you qualify for federal and state grants and federal loans based on financial need

 - It does not cost anything to complete the FAFSA.
-Beware of scams that charge for financial aid and do not pay to complete the FAFSA.
+Beware of scams that charge for financial aid.
+DO NOT pay to complete the FAFSA.

 - SPC's School Code is 001528.

 - Complete the FAFSA as soon as possible after Oct.
 1 each year, regardless of the date you start classes.
 Priority consideration is given to students who apply by May 1.
 The earlier you apply, the more funds you could be eligible to receive.

 - Gather the documents you'll need.

 - Use your 2020 tax information to complete the 2022-23 FAFSA

 - Use your 2019 tax information to complete the 2021-22 FAFSA

 - In certain circumstances, the FAFSA allows a student and/or parent to use the IRS Data Retrieval Tool to get information directly from the IRS.
 See how to use the DRT.